Nicholas Balfe has followed up his Brixton restaurant, Salon.

 And it’s a cut above your usual.

 The day starts with said freshly baked pastries and savoury tartines (toasted bread) topped with the likes of house-cured salmon, goat’s curd and pickled elderberries.
 Lunches are light, with dishes like potato, chanterelle and Vacherin pie or fig salad with candied walnuts & Tymsboro goat’s cheese; while the more romantic, candle-lit evening sessions have classic bistro fare like smoked pollock with spinach, asparagus and vin jaune; and 50-day aged rump cap, with wild garlic aioli and grilled calçots.

-And to cap it all, the whole place has a low-waste philosophy, aiming to reuse at least 90% of leftover ingredients to make useful products including tinctures for the botanicals, and a house curd made out of excess steamed milk from the coffee bar.
+And to cap it all, Levan has a low-waste philosophy, aiming to reuse at least 90% of leftover ingredients to make useful products including tinctures for the botanicals, and a house curd made out of excess steamed milk from the coffee bar.

 Nothing cheesy about that.